Brains rule the world, so it’s important to keep yours healthy.

-He came into the Amen Clinic, and as we unraveled the patterns over those six months, we discovered that the one thing they didn’t teach him on The Biggest Loser was how to correct the stupid, negative thoughts that went through his mind.
+He came into the Amen Clinic.
+As we unraveled the patterns over those six months, we discovered that the one thing they didn’t teach him on The Biggest Loser was how to correct the negative thoughts that went through his mind.

 If you want to be resilient—an essential characteristic of a leader—you have to boost your brain’s reserve and have very specific stress management practices.
 I focus on these five principles:

-The importance of avoiding brain trauma should be obvious, but head safety is often overlooked.
-At the Amen Clinics, we’ve actually scanned and treated 116 National Football League players over the years.
+The importance of avoiding brain trauma should be obvious, but we often overlook head safety.
+At the Amen Clinics, we’ve scanned and treated over 100 National Football League players over the years.
 The damage to their brains is associated with high levels of depression, suicide and dementia.
-Most people don’t know the skull is hard but the brain is soft; protecting it is essential.
-So avoid mixed martial arts, skiing, cycling or rollerblading without a helmet, and engaging in activities that can put you at risk for head injury.
+The skull may be hard, but the brain is soft.
+Protecting it is essential, so avoid mixed martial arts, skiing, cycling or rollerblading without a helmet.
+And stop engaging in activities that can put you at risk for head injury.

 As the leader of a company, you should realize your most important resource is the health of your employees’ brains.
 To do this, incorporate brain-healthy guidelines at work.

-Get people engaged in their health as groups because people tend to get better together.
+- Engage people in their health as groups because people tend to get better together.

 Of course, the best way you can lead is by example; good habits start from the top.
 You can have an enormous impact, but you have to be serious.

 In our clinics, we don’t keep candy on our desks because that’s not helpful.
-If we have vendors who visit us—we have a lot of drug reps coming in—and they bring cookies, we throw them out because they’re not helping us.
+If a vendor visits us—we have a lot of drug reps coming in—and they bring cookies, we throw them out.
+Cookies are not a snack that promotes brain health.
 If you want to bring us a great veggie tray, a fruit basket or raw nuts, we love you.

 Isn’t it time you became the kind of leader who helps your team reach its potential?